viru4/CraftCurio/SECURITY.md

    ```

 2. **Frontend Setup:**

    ```bash
    cd front-end
    cp .env.example .env
    # Edit .env with your actual values
    ```

-### What to do if .env files are accidentally committed:
+### What to do if .env files are accidentally committed

 1. Remove from tracking: `git rm --cached .env`
 2. Create sanitized examples: `cp .env .env.example` (then remove sensitive data)